 June was a big month for the Boston Bar Association’s Public Interest Leadership Program (PILP). on Tuesday, June 28th, the PILP 2015-16 (PILP 12) Class hosted The Boston Bar Association’s Juvenile Restorative Justice Symposium.

 Earlier in the month, on Wednesday, June 22nd, an orientation was held for the newest PILP Class (PILP 13).
 Spearheaded by the PILP 12 Class, a gathering of many of the 153 program alumni took place immediately following the orientation.

-For this week’s “Voices of the Bar” column, we’re reaching out members and our own staff to ask:
+For this week’s “Voices of the Bar” column, we reached out to PILP alumni to ask:

 If you would like to respond to a future Voices of the Bar, make sure you send a headshot, and contact Lauren DiTullio at [email protected].